Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 auto d = probe::runs(integers, std::negate<>{});
 ```

-Note however that these algorithms can be expensive; calling them before an actual sorting algorithm generally has no interest at all.
+Note however that these algorithms can be expensive; calling them before an actual sorting algorithm generally has little interest if any.
 They are first and foremost meant to be profiling tools: when sorting is a critical part of an application, these measures can be used on typical data and check whether said data is mostly sorted according to one measure or another.
 Then you may be able to find a sorting algorithm known to be optimal with regard to this specific measure.

 Measures of presortedness can be used with the library's *sorter adapters*.
 Even though most of the adapters are meaningless with measures of presortedness, some of them can still be used to mitigate space and time: